 - Life Skills – We help to procure state identification, pursue education, and find employment

-Dallas Hope Center is open for business having invited our first guest in July of 2018.
+Dallas Hope Center opened for business with our first guest in July of 2018.

 Longer term, Dallas Hope Charities has hired a Director of Development to create a sustainability plan including grass-roots funding from the LGBT community, corporate sponsors, charitable grants, and potentially local and federal funding as the operation grows.
 We do not believe any governmental funding is available to fund the initial startup of this initiative.